Are you planning to take a vacation to a cold weather destination?

 Going neutral with larger items like sweaters and coats will allow you to use them several times.
 If you’re planning on spending most of your time indoors, you don’t have to worry that you’re wearing the same sweater every day, as you’ll probably end up removing that layer once you’re inside.
 Scarves not only keep you warm, but offer an easy way to dress up and add color to an outfit.
 You can also use them as a small blanket on the plane.
 Save color for items that take up less space, like your first-layer, lightweight shirts.

 Bundle your clothing by placing smaller items on top of the bulkiest ones and rolling them together.
 Rolling saves space and can help items from getting completely wrinkled.
 Packing thinner clothing that you can layer gives you more room to take a variety of options, rather than just a couple of thick sweaters.

 Use the space inside your packed shoes to store rolled-up socks and other small items.
 Wool or polyester blend socks are essential.
 A hat and gloves also offer a lot of warmth and can fit in your jacket pockets.
 These items don’t take up much space, but they’ll prevent heat from easily escaping and keep you toasty whenever you have to venture outside.

-If you have to take bulky clothing along, these plastic bags are inexpensive, reusable, and can immensely reduce the volume of your belongings by pushing all of the air out of the bag.
+If you have to take bulky clothing along, packing cubes can reduce the volume of your clothes and really help organize your packing.
 This means you’ll spend less time figuring out how to get your suitcase to close and more time figuring out what you can fit in all your extra space.
 These bags work best when wrinkling isn’t an issue, as with sweaters, jackets, and fleece.
-The plastic also offers protection from any liquids you don’t want landing on your clothes.
-A three-piece travel bag set costs around $10.
+There are so many out there now that you have your choice of brands and sizes.